FRONTIERS

 Executive Director, Kenan Institute of Private Enterprise, and Professor of Finance, UNC Kenan-Flagler Business School

-She has several research projects looking at income inequality and the role of firms.
-She also has researched ESOP (employee share ownership plans) and employee stock options and their impact on labor productivity, wages and turnover.
+Paige Ouimet has several research projects focused on income inequality and the role of firms.
+Ouimet has also researched ESOPs (employee share ownership plans) and employee stock options, examining their impact on labor productivity, wages, and turnover.

-Her research agenda is concentrated at the juncture of finance and labor economics.
-She is interested in how decisions studied in finance impact employee stakeholders – specifically how those effects are reflected in firm performance and, hence, corporate finance decisions.
+Ouimet’s research agenda is concentrated at the juncture of finance and labor economics.
+She is interested in how decisions studied in finance impact employee stakeholders—specifically how those effects are reflected in firm performance and corporate finance decisions.

-Paige worked at The Center for Clean Air Policy, an independent, nonprofit think tank working on climate and air quality policy at the local, U.S. national and international levels.
+Paige previously worked at the Center for Clean Air Policy, an independent nonprofit think tank focused on climate and air quality policy at the local, national, and international levels.

 MORE